-- 3 Last date to register for a full load or to add classes.
-Last day to receive financial credit for courses dropped.
+2 Last date to register for a full load or to add classes.
+Last day to receive financial credit for cours 1 Computer Literacy Exam, 4:00 p.m.
+2 Last date to register for a full load or to add classes.
+Last day to receive financial credit for course es dropped.
 All forms must be returned by the student in order for credit to be received.
-The student is responsible for having forms returned to the proper office by 3:00 p.m. - 11 Last day to audit a required Bible course (any course meeting daily Bible requirements except REL 1200 or REL 1210 or Pass/Fail courses).
+The student is responsible for having forms returned to the proper office by 5:00 p.m.

+9 Last day to audit a required Bible course (any course meeting daily Bible requirements except first year Bible courses or Pass/Fail courses).